eCheck Digital Building Permit Review Tool

 eCheck program details

 eCheck will enable you to fix any problems and address design issues in advance, reducing errors, requiring fewer revisions, and speeding up approval.
 The eCheck report shows which zoning rules apply to your project, whether your design passes or fails each rule, and offers tips to fix any issues.
 The eCheck system follows strict security protocols to protect your information and the files being uploaded, and the copyright holder of the plans maintains the ownership rights.
+During this pilot phase, please submit your report along with your permit application, even if your report still includes issues with your design.
+As the software continues to improve, you will have the opportunity to resubmit through eCheck in order to generate an enhanced report for our review.

 It is important to note that eCheck doesn't replace professional designers and expertise.
 It checks objective zoning rules, not ones that need judgment.
 Applicants are strongly recommended to retain experienced qualified design professionals who are familiar with the Burnaby Zoning bylaw.
 As this is a pilot program, City staff will provide close quality control of reviews, and will continue to fully review drawings for Building Code compliance.